asathoor/wp-rest-api/headlessknight/README.md

 This theme is ready to go.

+The origin of screenshot.png is of course Aubrey Beardsley's (1878 - 1898) Salome illustrations: "The Climax".

 3. Edit the URL in index.php - let it point to your portfolio URL.